 Written assignment.
-Please submit a motivation letter (approximately 5000-6000 characters with spaces) in which you also answer to the following questions:
+Please submit a motivation letter (750-850 words) in which you answer the following questions:

 - The choice of the study programme: Why Tallinn University?
 Why this specific programme?
-What interests you about social sciences?
+What interests you about politics?
 What kinds of courses and fields are you most interested in and why?

 - Previous experience and studies: What have you done before applying here?
 Where and what have you studied?
 What kind of previous work or volunteer experience do you have?